ev3dev/ev3dev.github.io/docs/sensors/using-i2c-sensors.md

 milliseconds.
 The default value can be changed via a module parameter.
 See the [NXT I2C Sensor Driver][nxt-i2c-sensor] for details.

-### Writing to the Sensor
+### Direct Reading and Writing of the Sensor

-**WARNING!** Be very careful when writing to your sensors.
-It is theoretically possible to break them if you write to the wrong register.
+**WARNING!** Be very careful when reading from or writing to your sensors.
+It is theoretically possible to break them if you read or write to the wrong register.

 In most cases, setting the mode of a sensor will write the proper data if necessary, so you don't actually need to write data using this method.
-However, it is possible to write arbitrary data to I2C sensors using the `bin_data` attribute.
-The first byte is the address of the register you want to write to and the following bytes are the data that is written to that register.
+However, it is possible to write arbitrary data to I2C sensors using the `direct` attribute.
+Use `seek` to specify the register to read or write from and always specify the number of bytes to read or write.

+Example: Reading the white calibration data from the mindsensors.com Light Sensor Array.
+This reads 8 bytes from register 0x5A.

+    $ hd -s $(( 0x5A )) -n 8 direct

 Example: Sending a "calibrate white" command to the mindsensor.com Light Sensor Array.
 This just writes the ascii character `W` to register 0x41.

-    $ echo -e -n "\x41W" > bin_data
+    $ echo -e -n "W" | dd bs=1 of=direct seek=$(( 0x41 ))

 ### Manually Loading Devices